biratrai/fullstack-project2/README.md

 **tournament.py**
 This file contains all the python code which is used to connect to the **tournament.db** database and all the adjoining queries that will make the backend logic for the project.

+**tournament_test.py**
+This is the file given to us by the course instructor.
+It has python code that checks whether the functions built in tournament.py is implemented correctly and the test runs successfully.